bluesillybeard/Pinc/include/graphics.md

             - this is usually the better option if vsync is disabled, as in that case presenting framebuffers has no impact.
         - For best latency (and still very good performance): step -> game logic -> graphics_draw -> graphics_done -> present framebuffers
             - This makes it a little harder to parallelize between the CPU and GPU, but realistically the underlying API has its own buffers and bits that will make this run just fine
-        - Reading and writing to/from general GPU data (arrays, textures) between step() and graphics_done() is generally undefined behavior
+        - Between step() and graphics_done(), Reading and writing to/from general GPU data (arrays, textures) is generally undefined behavior
-            -
+        - Should only be called once per frame

 ## Quick example